MicrosoftDocs/cpp-docs/docs/windows/resources-for-creating-a-game-using-directx.md

 ## Resources

 Visual C++ is included in all editions of Visual Studio, but it's not installed by default.
-For information about how to install Visual Studio and the C++ development tools, see [Install Visual Studio](/visualstudio/install/install-visual-studio).
+For information about how to install Visual Studio and the C++ development tools, see [Install C++ support in Visual Studio](../build/vscpp-step-0-installation.md).

 For Windows 8.1 and later, the DirectX SDK is included in the Windows SDK.
 You don't have to download anything extra.
 For more information, see [Where is the DirectX SDK?](http://msdn.microsoft.com/library/windows/desktop/ee663275.aspx).